-2.10 Safe Health Practices: Immunizations/Vaccination Recommendations
+Section 2.07 Immunizations/Vaccination Recommendations

-There are established Federal guidelines regarding occupational health and safety in health care (OSHA).
-These guidelines are established to protect the working public and have been developed to help employees become knowledgeable so that they can take the proper precautions, which will enhance their well-being.
+There are established federal guidelines regarding occupational health and safety in health care (OSHA).
+These guidelines are established to protect the working public and have been developed to help employees become knowledgeable so that they can take proper precautions to enhance their well-being.
 Certain immunizations are recommended for anyone who plans to interact with clients in many community-based settings.
 Given the nature of our health care system, a majority of the clients that many of our students may be working with may not have access to or utilize the health care options available to them.
 Therefore, it is advisable for students to obtain the most up-to-date set of immunizations before fieldwork begins.